 But, of course, it is not suggested to give children free reign of everything in their life.
 Instead, I suggest giving them controlled choices.
 Controlled choices means giving your child a limited set of choices, any of which you'd be okay with them choosing.

-Here are some ways I use choices to increase engagement and decrease unwanted behaviors:
+Here are some ways I use choices to increase engagement.

 - Should we do this activity first or this activity first?

 - Should we read this book or this book today?

 I have seen giving choices be effective so much so that I created a resource around it!
 This resource for articulation was inspired by the increased engagement I saw when giving controlled choices.